Will3am13/Robot_Vision_System/Final_Paper.md

 The system architecture is built on a Raspberry Pi platform that serves as the central controller, coordinating between the OAK-D-SR camera, the secondary USB camera, and the MyCobot 280 robotic arm.
 The OAK-D-SR with its integrated Robotics Vision Core 2 (RVC2) handles primary vision processing and spatial localization on-device, communicating results to the Raspberry Pi via USB.
 This design is complemented by a secondary USB camera for fine-tuning gripper alignment and orientation.
 This multi-layered architecture was supported by detailed trade-off analyses and decision matrices that evaluated multiple processing options.
 The selected configuration achieves object detection accuracy exceeding 90% with a processing latency of less than 200ms per frame, while maintaining position accuracy within ±1cm at distances up to 1 meter.

 Key innovations include the development of an efficient dual-camera vision system built on the Raspberry Pi platform.
 The primary OAK-D-SR camera handles coarse object detection and depth estimation using its integrated Robotics Vision Core 2 (RVC2), while a secondary USB camera provides fine-grained alignment and orientation detection to handle edge cases such as batteries positioned at arbitrary angles.
-This multi-camera approach enables the system to reliably manipulate objects regardless of their orientation.
+This multi-camera approach enables the system to manipulate objects regardless of their orientation reliably.
 Safety considerations are addressed through comprehensive coordinate validation, range checking, and fail-safe mechanisms that prevent the robot from attempting to reach positions that cause its joints to collide with each other or the environment.

 The project's implementation demonstrates several technical achievements, including successful object recognition with 90% accuracy for standard objects and 60% accuracy for detecting specific defects such as battery corrosion.
 The robotic control system, implemented on a Raspberry Pi using the MyCobot 280 Python SDK, demonstrates effective path planning and object manipulation capabilities, with distance-based optimization for different workspace zones.
 The dual-camera approach enables the system to handle edge cases and arbitrary object orientations that would be challenging for single-camera systems.
 The total system cost of approximately $1,247 includes components such as the Raspberry Pi, OAK-D-SR camera, supplementary USB camera, and Elephant Robotics MyCobot 280 robotic arm, positioning the solution as a highly cost-effective option in the industrial automation market.